ravenusmc/data_tool/readme.md

 simple CSV files.
 The basic functionality would be that you load a csv file and then can look the data through some basic data visualizations.

+I will say that I'm not sure if I'll ever finish this project.
+There may be parts that I can't figure out how to build.
+I may also continually be adding more and more parts to it as to build a fairly robust data tool.
+We'll see where this goes and let's start the adventure...

 # Getting started
 ### Installing